brainlife/docs/docs/apps/register.md

 ### Project

 By default, all Apps are *public* meaning any user can find your App and execute your App.
 If you'd like to make your App only available on a specific project (and their group members), you can enter project names under the `Project` field and only the member of that project will be able to access your App.
-This might be useful if you are still developing your App and wants to keep it hidden until you make a formal *release*, or if your App would only function on datasets stored under a specific project.
+This might be useful if you are still developing your App and wants to keep it hidden until you make a formal *release*, or if your App would only function on data stored under a specific project.

 ### Branch